CiscoSecurity/amp-05-health-checker-windows/README.md

 Manual SFC Analysis allows you to run analysis on a file from another machine or an old file from the same machine.
 The sfc.exe.log file from the local machine is selected by default but you can change this with the Change SFC File button.
 Click Analyze to run the analysis.
 Click Reset SFC File to reset the file back to the local sfc.exe.log file.

 ![](images/Manual_Analysis.png)

+### Recommend Exclusions

+Click to recommend Cisco Maintained Exclusions lists based on processes seen on the endpoint.
+The lists are currently provided by a hard-coded json.
+An API call for Cisco Maintained Exclusion details is on the roadmap so this will be used once available.

 ### Log Level